Find Academic Belonging

 Student confidentiality is respected in accordance with the guidelines established by the American Psychological Association.
 Counseling records are not part of academic or university records and are available to no one unless a student provides a written consent.
 However, therapists are required to disclose confidential information when there is a danger to the student or others (including child abuse), or under court order.

-Committment to Diversity
+Committment to Student Wellness

 Eligibility